Workshops

 Participants will:

-Gain an understanding of Nanocellulose films and their use in conservation
+• Gain an understanding of Nanocellulose films and their applications in conservation

-Learn how to use these new materials in paper conservation
+• Learn how to use these new materials in conservation

-The two-day intensive workshop will provide established paper conservators with a theoretical and practical foundation for understanding the use of nanocellulose films in conservation.
-The course consists primarily of hands-on activities, but will also include a lecture, group discussions, examination of various nanocellulose films, the making of some films (MFC and MFC-based nanocomposites), and the application of this new material on a selection of graphic artworks and documents.
+The two-day intensive workshop will provide established paper conservators with a theoretical and practical foundation for understanding the applications of nanocellulose films in conservation.
+The course consists primarily of hands-on activities, but also includes lectures, group discussions, examination of various nanocellulose films, the making of some nanocellulose films (MFC and MFC-based nanocomposites), and the applications of these new materials on a selection of documents

 2023 Workshops